 Enable the UPnP[TM] function of your router if UPnP[TM] is required.
 When the device network working mode is multi-address, the default device route should be on the same network segment as the LAN IP address of the router.

-1. Go to Configuration \rightarrow Network \rightarrow General \rightarrow NAT.
+- 1. Configuration \rightarrow Network \rightarrow General \rightarrow NAT . - 2.
+Check Enable.